There will be a committee that reviews potential projects to be financed with Legacy money.

 That committee, though, won’t look exactly the way Mayor Tom Henry’s administration pitched it to look.

-The council changed the number of members in the committee from seven to nine and evened the number representatives from the mayor’s administration, the council and citizens.
+The council changed the number of members in the committee from seven to nine and evened the number of representatives from the mayor’s administration, the council and residents.

-When Henry’s administration introduced the idea of a review panel, the committee had seven members: three from the administration, two from council and two citizens – one each appointed by the administration and council.
+When Henry’s administration introduced the idea of a review panel, the committee had seven members: three from the administration, two from the council and two residents – one each appointed by the administration and the council.

-The administration and council will appoint one citizen each, and the eight other members of the committee will appoint the third citizen.
+The administration and the council will appoint one resident each, and the eight other committee members will appoint the third resident.

-The committee is designed to review “shovel ready” or almost shovel ready projects, according to city officials.
+The committee is designed to review shovel-ready or almost shovel-ready projects, city officials say.

 The resolution passed 9-0.

-The academy is a local non-profit that, for three straight years, has generated more than $1 million in economic impact for the city, according to officials.
-The Hoosier Classic, a youth baseball tourmanment, is the cornerstone event for the academy.
+The academy is a local nonprofit that, for three straight years, has generated an economic boost valued at more than $1 million for the city, according to officials.
+The Hoosier Classic, a youth baseball tournament, is the cornerstone event for the academy.

-In other business, Councilman Mitch Harper, R-4th, introduced a bill that calls for the mayor’s administration to notify council in a “timely manner” when a collective bargaining agreement has been negotiated and ratified.
+In other business, Councilman Mitch Harper, R-4th, introduced a bill that calls for the mayor’s administration to notify the council in a timely manner when a collective bargaining agreement has been negotiated and ratified.

-Harper claims that past contracts have been ratified and never presented to Council for months.
-Officials with the mayor’s administration have said they do present these contracts in a timely manner.
+Harper says past contracts have been ratified and never presented to the council for months.
+Officials with the administration have said they do present these contracts in a timely manner.